 Then we remind ourselves that we are the body of Christ in the world.
 So we are the subaltern.
 Living as a Christian community means living as the subaltern, with a deep sensitivity to Christ’s solidarity with subaltern communities of all types.

-This is why we’re committed, sometimes at a cost, to speaking up and with specific communities–, the Transgender network, Latinx, refugees, immigrants.
+This is why we’re committed, sometimes at a cost, to speaking up and with specific communities–#blacklivesmatter, the Transgender network, Latinx, refugees, immigrants, our Marshallese neighbors, workers of all types.

 Of course as a community of faith, we still carry all the markers of our historical origins also.
 Our worship still looks on some levels like a Lutheran worship formed in the crucible of the 1950s.
 We host potlucks, play handbells, sing hymns.
 Every Christian community is always an amalgam of its history and culture.